 Hiking & Safety Tips

-How to Get to Mt St Piran Trailhead
+How to Get to Mount St Piran Trailhead

 Lake Louise is one of the most beautiful places in Banff National Park, and as a result it is also one of the most popular.
 Which is to say – parking is a hassle.
 In order to secure a spot at the Lake Louise parking lot, it’s best to arrive in the morning (before 8 AM) or late in the afternoon.
 Arrive in the middle of the day and there’s a good chance that the parking lot will be full.
-Parking at Lake Louise costs $12.25 per vehicle.
-In order to alleve pressure from the busy parking lot, a shuttle bus runs from the Lake Louise Park and Ride to the lake.
-Alternatively, Roam Transit busses regularly run between Banff and Lake Louise in the summer.
+Parking at Lake Louise costs $36.75 per day per vehicle.
+In order to alleve pressure from the busy parking lot, an $8 per person shuttle bus runs from the Lake Louise Park and Ride to the lake.
+If you want to take the shuttle, you must book in advance.
+As well, Roam Transit busses regularly run between Banff and Lake Louise in the summer.
 All Lake Louise hikes start directly from the parking lot.

 Click here to open the exact trailhead location in Google Maps.